darachm/henry/README.md

-*H*elp *E*dit *N*ew *R*eference of *Y*east genome
+# *H*elp *E*dit *N*ew *R*eference of *Y*east genome

-This is supposed to be a tool to make it easier for folks to just chuck a modification into a genome.
+This is a tool supposed to make it easier for folks to just chuck a modification into a genome.

-Basically, it's gonna take two GFF3 files, a genome and a construct.
-It looks for perfect matches to start extending from, figures all the perfect homology, then just sticks the new construct sequence in between the two homology bits on the genome.

-===

-TODO

-- make it search all chromosomes (time thing, not for debugging)
+The aim is to take a construct in genbank format, and recombine that into the reference yeast genome by recombining based on left and right arm perfect homology.
+It then generates a new indexed FASTA file of the genome and a GFF annotation, with the genbank annotations carried over as approximate GFF3 annotations.

+## ToDo

+- Make it take options, for a more reasonable interface.
-- make it use the reverse (swap the indicies)
+- Make it use the reverse (swap the indicies).
+Currently, it just searches the plus strand.
-- make options and crap
+- Read in Genbank format for the construct !!!
-- figure better way to call faidx
+- Figure out a better way to call the `faidx` program (or generate it in script???)
-- call IGV?